ibm-cloud-docs/storage-scale/integrate-ad-samba.md

     `# update-crypto-policies --set DEFAULT:AD-SUPPORT`

-    After running this command it will update the crypto policies and ask to reboot the machine.
+    After running this command, update the crypto policies and ask to reboot the system.

 7. Back up the existing /etc/samba/smb.conf Samba configuration file:

     `# mv /etc/samba/smb.conf /etc/samba/smb.conf.bak`

 8. Join the RHEL 8.x host to the Active Directory domain.
-As mentioned in the example, to join a domain named POCDOMAIN.LOCAL:
+As mentioned in the example to join a domain named POCDOMAIN.LOCAL:

     `# realm join --membership-software=samba --client-software=winbind POCDOMAIN.LOCAL`